Harry Styles Breaks Records In Just 19 Minutes With ‘Sign Of The Times’: Is He The 1D Member To Beat?

 The One Direction member went on to reveal that he actually turned to Adele for advice with his solo career, saying that the Grammy Award-winning “Hello” singer “leads by example.”

 Within the 1,440 seconds that took Harry Styles to break Adele’s record, he also easily earned the right to be hailed as today’s Queen and the next David Bowie with “Sign of the Times” being deemed as an instant pop-rock classic.
-The opener of the track is as follows:
+The opener of the track is as follows.

 Welcome to the final show